LLETZ Procedure for High Grade Dyskaryosis

 - Having sex for four weeks, as this increases the risk of infection

 - Exercising, including swimming, for at least two weeks, or while bleeding or discharge are still present

-Six months after your LLETZ procedure, you will be advised to undergo another cervical screening.
+Six months after your LLETZ procedure you will be asked to undergo another cervical screening.
 This will be carried out to check that there are no abnormal cells or the presence of Human Papilloma Virus (HPV).

-The risks associated with a LLETZ procedure are very low, however, there are some side effects that you should be aware of:
+The potential risks associated with a LLETZ procedure are very low but there are some side effects that you should be aware of.
+These include:

 - Mild pain, which can be similar to period pain and typically passes within a few hours of treatment